Home Compare MKS.L vs TUI1.DE

 Marks and Spencer Group vs TUI: Which Stock Looks Stronger in 2026?

-TUI holds the cleaner structural position, with the lead spread across valuation and profitability.
+TUI holds the cleaner structural position, with the lead spread across valuation and stability.
 Marks and Spencer still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity